Posted by Joe on 7/16/2013 to

 What size should my sediment filter be?

-It is not recommended to install a 2.5” diameter filter on whole house applications, as this size filter does not have the capacity to handle the flow required.
+It is not recommended to install a 2.5” diameter filter for whole house sediment filtration applications, as this size filter does not have the capacity to handle the flow required.
 2.5” diameter filters should be used more on point-of-use applications, such as single faucets, toilets or appliances.

-What is the proper micron rating for my sediment filter?
+What is the proper micron rating for my whole house sediment filter?

-Choosing the right sediment filter is a balancing act and the final choice will be the end users alone.
+Choosing the right sediment filter is a balancing act.
 Taking in mind the performance of the filter, the lifespan and the cost will help you determine the best sediment filter for you.
+Contact our team of experts for more help on choosing the perfect whole house sediment water filter today!